Esri/idp/README.md

 ## Purpose

 This is a collaborative repository created to gather and share expertise for configuring SAML and OpenID Connect Identity Providers in conjunction with an ArcGIS deployment.
-Since there are numerous public, open-source, and proprietary products that implement SAML 2.0 and the OpenID Connect protocol, this repository not meant to be a comprehensive resource.
+Since there are numerous public, open-source, and proprietary products that implement SAML 2.0 and the OpenID Connect protocol, this repository is not meant to be a comprehensive resource.

 ## Instructions